phylogeography/SpreaD3/README.md

 Homepage: http://rega.kuleuven.be/cev/ecv/software/SpreaD3
 License: LGPL

-h1.
-PURPOSE
+## PURPOSE
 SpreaD3 is a program supporting processing and visualizations of Bayesian phylogeographic models.

-h1.
-USAGE
+## USAGE
 SpreaD3 visualisation comprises 2-steps analysis.
 Parsing is done to a JSON file (data format), all the style choices are delegated to a second, renderering step, thus avoiding time consuming re-runs and facilitating different rendering possibilities.

-SpreaD3 supports KML output for viewing in GoogleEarth [www.google.com/intl/pl/earth/] as well as in-browser, interactive display of the data, driven by D3 libraries [www.d3js.org].
+SpreaD3 supports KML output for viewing in [GoogleEarth](www.google.com/intl/pl/earth/) as well as in-browser, interactive display of the data, driven by [D3](www.d3js.org) libraries.

+Detailed tutorial on using SpreaD3 can be found [HERE](http://rega.kuleuven.be/cev/ecv/software/SpreaD3_tutorial).

-h1.
-LICENSE
+## LICENSE
   This is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation; either version 2